frangio68/Min-Cost-Flow-Class/ReadMe.md

 # Min-Cost-Flow-Class
-ReadMe for the "pure LGPL part" of MCFClass project, a set of C++ solvers for (Linear or Convex Quadratic Separable) Min Cost Flow Problem solvers under the same interface seriving from the base class MCFClass.
+ReadMe for the MCFClass project, a set of C++ solvers for (Linear or Convex Quadratic Separable) Min Cost Flow Problem solvers under the same interface deriving from the base class MCFClass.

 The aim of MCFClass is to provide an abstraction layer between practitioners who need to solve MCF problems within complex applications and developers of